 We produced a tridentate bismethylpyridyl amine bound to an iron (III) center.
 This complex is synthesized from commercially available materials in high yield, and was shown to be an active electrocatalyst for proton reduction.
 Cyclic voltammetric techniques were used to verify and benchmark the complex’s activity and efficiency as an electrocatalyst.
 It was also shown to be active as a pre-catalyst in a three-component system for photocatalytic hydrogen generation.
 To this end, we seek to simplify our catalyst precursors to produce a readily synthesized complex that can be obtained at low cost and in high yields.
 This may take us one step closer to developing a wide-spread, accessible system for artificial photosynthesis.

 Schiffman, Zachary, "Iron polypyridyl complexes for electrocatalytic proton reduction" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1487.

 Available for download on Saturday, May 07, 2022